 The opportunities the business/market is facing

-My established routine was working well, and, after lots of research and some trial-and-error, my income was a decently balanced mix of sales channels: Internet, custom orders, craft shows, boutiques, plus online retailers like Amazon and Wayfair.
+Up until then, my established routine was working well, and, after lots of research and some trial-and-error, my income was a decently balanced mix of sales channels: Internet, custom orders, craft shows, boutiques, plus online retailers like Amazon and Wayfair.

 At the beginning of 2020, I planned my sales and marketing for the year like I typically do.
 But 2020 soon proved itself to be very untypical.
 By spring, many of my revenue streams had started to trickle off, as boutiques closed and shows were cancelled.
 By early summer, it was clear that the pandemic wasn’t going away anytime soon, and I was going to have to come up with a Plan B.

-By October 2020 (which was the ten-year anniversary of my business’s initial launch), the changes I had made started to pay off with increased sales, improved productivity and a few magazine features, including Architectural Digest.
+By October 2020 (which marked the ten-year anniversary of my business’s initial launch), the changes I had made started to pay off with increased sales, improved productivity and a few magazine features, including Architectural Digest.
 By the beginning of 2021, I felt confident about continuing on this new path, to the point where I’m not even considering going back to a few of my old sales channels.

 Advice to others about business: